 - Slight wobble with some AR-15s

-What is a Lower Vise Block and What Are They Used For?
+What is an AR 15 Lower Vise Block and What Are They Used For?

-If you plan to make any necessary installations or repairs to your AR-15 rifle, you will appreciate having a lower vise block.
+If you plan to make any maintenance, significant installations or repairs to your AR-15 rifle, you will appreciate having a lower vise block.

 A lower vise block is a heavy-duty device designed to firmly hold your rifle in one place.
 It prevents crushing, twisting, and damaging your AR-15 or leaving any scratches on your rifle in the areas where it is held in the vise.

-There are few aspects to consider when choosing a lower vise block, especially if you want one which is durable, adjustable, and sold for a reasonable price.
+There are few aspects to consider when choosing an AR vise block, especially if you want one which is durable, adjustable, and sold for a reasonable price.
 Safety is another important concern because you will be working on a firearm that you will be trusting your life to.
 High quality lower vise blocks will help you achieve safe AR-15 builds and repairs:

 The overall quality of your future lower vise block depends on the type of materials being used.
 The most common materials used to manufacture these lower vise grips include: